 New techniques for genetic engineering are not as precise as claimed.
 Report: Claire Robinson

 Cattle are being genetically engineered using gene-editing tools to not grow horns.
-But according to newly published research by experts at the US Food and Drug Administration (FDA), gene-editing errors in the genome of these cattle are often being overlooked (see abstract below).
+But according to newly published research by experts at the US Food and Drug Administration (FDA), gene-editing errors in the genome of these cattle have been overlooked (see abstract below) by the developer company.

 The animals were genetically engineered by the biotech company Recombinetics.
 The company also filed a patent on the genetically engineered cattle.
 The cattle have for some years been hyped as a positive application of new genetic engineering techniques and a boon for animal welfare, since these GM cattle will not need to be de-horned.
 However, it appears to have so far gone unnoticed that the gene-editing has resulted in major unintended outcomes.

 The gene editing scissors (nucleases) used in this case are known as TALENs, a method frequently described as highly precise, and indeed, no off-target genetic changes were detected by the developers of these hornless cattle at Recombinetics.

 However, the FDA research shows major unintended effects at one of the two intended target sites.
 The desired "POLLED" gene variant was correctly inserted into the two intended genome sites.
 But there was an unintended additional change: two copies of the entire DNA construction (plasmid) that carried the POLLED sequence were also integrated into one of the two target sites.
 Within these unintended integrations of the plasmids, the researchers found complete gene sequences that confer resistance to three different antibiotics.